System Design Space

 Step 2

-Set module boundaries and ownership model
+Set module boundaries and ownership clearly

 Describe bounded contexts, interface contracts and ownership to keep changes local and coordination manageable.